rami-awad-nyc/CS-Notes/Operating Systems/Textbook Readings/R6 - Locks.md

 queue to sleep instead of spin.
 If thread tries to acquire lock but it is already held, add the thread to a queue using its ID.
 Then put the thread to sleep using an OS call (varies by system).
 Linux provides `futex` calls.
+Effectievly, this is the best and most general implementation of a lock that is fair (because of the queue) and has decent performance (because of the sleep and wake primitives).